|Garvey Houseboat (Kissin' Cousins to Barges)|

 -- Maurice Griffiths from his Arrow Book of Sailing

 Barge Yacht: A Thousand Words to Paint a Picture

-In my early readings of the watery world – voracious and then as yet vicarious – I ran across a description of small barge yachts that had been converted from bridge tenders (wooden barges used as platforms for bridge maintenance).
+In my early readings of the watery world – long before setting hand to halyard – I ran across a description of small barge yachts that had been converted from bridge tenders (wooden barges used as platforms for bridge maintenance).
 I've not been able to find that passage, but I'll reconstruct it from memory as best I may:

 Their owners were inordinately fond of them.
 Most were gaff yawl rigged and often sported leeboards.
 In most cases a small, homey looking cabin had been fitted.
 One would frequently encounter them lying tucked up the shallow reaches of some remote estuary, a curl of woodsmoke rising from her stack, pretty as a picture.
 Their presence in such distant, hard to reach corners bespoke long passages and unlooked for capability.These words spoke loud and clear to my soul.
 But alas, by then my head had filled with second-hand and somewhat knee-jerk opinions.
 I read voraciously and, for a long while, vicariously of 'facts' drawn from 'history'.
 But facts are slippery li'l devils, and wriggle in one's hands.

 Broadly speaking, small, sailing workboats led to an aesthetic for yachts, whose owners' interest in racing petrified preferences into the 'facts' we speak of.
 Shoal draft isn't seaworthy.
 Flat bottom boats pound and can't be made to sail.
 Deep keels and sloop or cutter rigs are the best or only way to get to windward.
 Junk sails won't sail to windward.